-To cancel the store operation, let the display time-out after about 3 seconds or press any other function key except the Store key.
+To cancel the store operation, let the display time-out after about 3 seconds or press any other function key except the store key.
 The power supply returns to the normal operating mode and to the function pressed.
+Save the operating state.